Why and How Sleep Improves Your Athletic Performance?

 Speed, Agility, and Accuracy

 Any sport or athletic pursuit requires a combination of skills, muscle coordination, and mental acuity.
-You need sleep for all of it.
+You need to sleep for all of it.
 The varsity basketball team at Stanford University participated in a sleep study that was published in 2011.
 In the study, the athletes extended their sleep time from eight hours to a full ten.
 The results speak for themselves:

 - 9 percent increase in free-throw percentages